Deon Thomas: Professional career

 Thomas was selected by the Dallas Mavericks with the 28th selection of the 1994 NBA draft.
 Thomas attended mini camp but never played in the NBA, having opted to play professional basketball in Europe and Israel.
 Thomas played two years in Israel for Maccabi Tel Aviv, winning the Israeli championship, the Israeli cup, and the Euroleague championship twice.
 Thomas didn't play in the 2005 Final Four due to a broken leg.
 This injury forced him to leave Maccabi Tel Aviv.
 He then joined the Greek team Gymnastikos S. Larissas, the Bulgarian team CSKA Sofia, and then returned to Israel where he played for Givat Shmuel.
 He then played for Maccabi Haifa, also in Israel.

 He is one of the most successful American pros of all time in the European leagues.
 Thomas has passed on several opportunities to play in the NBA.
 On 13 November 2006, in an interview for Bulgarian newspaper Tema Sport and Bulgarian television "Channel 3", Deon Thomas denied any wrongdoing and swore that he didn't receive anything from University of Illinois, as Bruce Pearl had claimed.
 He said the decision to play for Illinois was made by his grandmother.

 Coaching/Announcing Career

 In 2009, Thomas became the men's basketball head coach at Lewis and Clark Community College in Godfrey, Illinois.
 In April 2014, Thomas was named as an assistant basketball coach at the University of Illinois-Chicago.
 In 2016, he was hired by Fighting Illini Sports Network to call men's basketball games with Doug Altenberger.

 Personal life

-Thomas is now an Israeli citizen, and is married to an Israeli.
+Thomas is the father of two daughters and is a radio analyst for the Fighting Illini Sports Network.